 On January 1, 2020, the Company adopted ASC 326, which replaces the incurred loss methodology for determining its provision for credit losses and allowance for credit losses with an expected loss methodology that is referred to as the CECL model.
-See Note (1) for additional information regarding the factors that influenced the Company's current estimate of expected credit losses.
+The allowance for credit losses is measured on a collective (pool) basis when similar risk characteristics exist.
 Upon adoption, the allowance for credit losses was decreased by \$3.2 million, with no impact to the consolidated statement of income.
 Subsequent to the adoption of ASC 326, the Company recorded a \$62.6 million provision for credit losses for year ended December 31, 2020 utilizing the newly adopted CECL methodology, a significant increase from the year ended December 31, 2019.
 The increase resulted primarily from the anticipated impact on our loan portfolio resulting from the economic outlook related to the COVID-19 pandemic and the decline in energy prices and to a lesser degree, loan growth during 2020.
-Prolonged low energy prices will not only have a direct impact on the energy portfolio; it will have an indirect effect on the economics of Oklahoma and the Dallas, Texas market, including higher unemployment, with a residual effect on land values and real estate prices.
+The decrease in the allowance for credit loss during 2021 was driven by a reversal of provision during 2021 based on sustained improvements in the economy, both nationally and in the Company's markets, which reduced the amount of expected credit loss within the loan portfolio.
+This reduction was partially offset by additional allowance for credit loss required by newly acquired loans.